12 Camper Vans with Bathrooms: Toilet & Shower Inspiration for Off-Grid Living

 @vandmvanlife

-Ontario-based @vandmvanlife have a composting toilet that pulls out from under their garage.
+Ontario-based @vandmvanlife have the same Nature’s Head composting toilet as Mike and Jess that pulls out from under their garage.
 It’s a clever use of space that we haven’t seen before and makes the toilet easy to use in place.

 @jomovan